 Kevin is an openly biased Baltimore Orioles fan; a youth baseball parent; an obsessive-compulsive scorekeeper; a travelling ballpark tourist and a taste tester of defiantly unhealthy ballpark culinary offerings.
 In this space he shares his love for the game of baseball and in doing so, connect with other really great people who love the game as much as he does.

 About the Author – Coach Bryan

-Kevin Eaton lives with his wife and two boys in New Orleans, LA.
+Bryan Eaton lives with his wife and two boys in New Orleans, LA.
 He has a bachelor’s degree in Phys Ed from the University of New Orleans and a Master’s degree in Kinesiology from the Louisiana State University.
-As an athlete, Kevin competed in many sports including baseball, softball, wrestling, rowing, speed skating and bobsleigh before finding skeleton.
-Opinions expressed by Kevin on Play Famously are his own.
+As an athlete, Bryan competed in many sports including baseball, softball, wrestling, rowing, speed skating and bobsleigh before finding skeleton.
+Opinions expressed by Bryan on Play Famously are his own.

 To me, baseball is much more than a sport.
 It is a timeless dance; unconquerable, relentless in its order, something that always makes sense in a nonsensical world.
 It is dramatic theater full of deception and deceit, heroes and demons, dreams realized and dreams lost.
 It challenges our thinking to a particular kind of speculation, analysis and argument.
 It offers a temporary escape from reality and abundant lessons about reality.
 It starts as just a simple game then turns to an obsession, an addiction, a torrid affair, a state of mind, a religion.
 Let’s talk baseball (and beyond).

 Sport at the highest level, at least on the surface, appears to be about winning.
 Sport organizations have multi-million dollar budgets for coaching, sports medicine, exercise physiology, research into the technical aspects and so on.
 In most countries, at least a portion of that budget is based on the success of the team.
 In other words if they win, they are better funded.